krb5/krb5/doc/admin/admin_commands/kprop.rst

 [**-d**]
 [**-P** *port*]
 [**-s** *keytab*]
-*slave_host*
+*replica_host*

 DESCRIPTION
 -----------

-kprop is used to securely propagate a Kerberos V5 database dump file from the master Kerberos server to a slave Kerberos server, which is specified by *slave_host*.
+kprop is used to securely propagate a Kerberos V5 database dump file from the master Kerberos server to a replica Kerberos server, which is specified by *replica_host*.
 The dump file must be created by :ref:`kdb5_util(8)`.